 To launch the Windows defragmentation tool, search for

 defragment on Start and select Defragment and optimize hard disk from the search results.
 Here, you can see the current fragmentation status of all hard disk drives.

 So, if you see any drive that needs optimization, simply select it and click on Optimize button to start defragmentation and boost the performance of your Windows 10 or 11 PC.

 Step 7: Run Windows Update to Fix Performance Issues

 Sometimes, old and outdated drivers may cause your PC to underperform.
 Even a corrupt USB driver may hang your PC after plugging in a pen drive.
 You can use Windows updates to fix driver-related issues.
 Besides that Windows updates also bring bug fixes and performance improvements with them.
 So, always keep your Windows 10 or 11 PC updated to the latest version.
 It will solve most of your performance issues and speed up your Windows 10 or 11 PC.
 If you are having low disk space in the C drive, you may consider changing the default Windows Update folder location.

 To update your Windows 10 PC to the latest version, go to Settings > Update & Security.
-Here, click on Check for updates button to install the latest Windows updates.
+Here, click on the Check for updates button to install the latest Windows updates.

 Similarly, you can update your Windows 11 to the latest version from Settings.
 So, go to Settings, select Windows Update from the left pane, and click Check for updates.